-A shareholder can be an individual or a company (commonly known as a corporate shareholder) who owns a share or multiple shares of the company.
+A shareholder is an owner of a company as determined by the number of shares they own.
+A shareholder can be an individual or a corporate entity (commonly known as a corporate shareholder) who owns a share or multiple shares of the company.
 A company can be owned by multiple individuals or a single corporate shareholder.
 To be considered a shareholder, you must own at least one share of the company.

 Shareholders (often referred to as, “the members”) are the actual owners of the company.
 The minimum number of shareholders is one; the maximum number of shareholders is twenty in the case of an exempt private limited company.